cjunho/junho.github.io/_pages/about.md

 I am a postdoctoral researcher at mathematical science department, Korea Advanced Institute of Science and Technology (KAIST).

 Eureka moment.
-That is one of the fundamental motivations for studying mathematics.
-Specifically, I believe that we can encounter eureka moments by identifying unknown solutions of partial differential equations (PDEs) from known data.
+That has been my core motivation for studying mathematics until now: I have occasionally encountered eureka moments while researching to identify unknown solutions of partial differential equations (PDEs) from known data.
 Accordingly, my research topics are: 1) machine learning methodology for fast and general-purpose PDE solvers; and 2) the mathematical modeling and simulation of ocean wave dynamics.
 For more details, refer to my [CV](https://cjunho.github.io/junho/files/CV_choi2025.pdf) and [research statement](https://cjunho.github.io/junho/files/research_statement.pdf)

 Machine learning methodology for fast and general-purpose PDE solvers
 ======